 - A1427/A1469- 3rd generation

 - A1842- 4K TV

-To do this go to the system settings and click on reset.
-There will be two options to choose from, reset or reset, and update.
-The former is the quickest way to bring the TV to its factory settings and doesn’t require internet whereas the latter also updates and installs the software in addition to returning to the factory setting, so it requires the internet connection.
-Don’t unplug your TV from the main power source while it is resetting.
+- There will be two options: Reset or Reset and Update.
+The former is the quickest way to bring the TV to its factory settings and doesn't require internet.
+In contrast, the latter also updates and installs the software in addition to returning to the factory setting, so it requires an internet connection.
+Don't unplug your TV from the main power source while it is resetting.

 Resetting using your personal computer

 To reset the Apple TV using this method, disconnect your television from the power source.
 Also, disconnect the HDMI cable.
-Connect both of your devices using a USB cable if your TV is 4th generation.
-For earlier devices, use a Micro-USB cord to connect your PC and the Apple TV.
+Connect both devices using a USB cable if your TV is 4th generation.
+Use a Micro-USB cord to connect your PC and the Apple TV for earlier devices.
 Plugin the power cord for HD and 3rd generation devices but leave it unplugged from the 2nd generation TV set.

-After the above process is done, install the iTunes on your personal computer and if you have a Mac, make sure that the iTunes is up to date.
-For OS Mojave and earlier, launch the app and select the name of your Apple TV from the list of devices and click on restore from the shown options.
-If the Mac has OS Catalina or later versions, then open the finder and click on your Apple TV from the roll and select restore.
+After the above process is done, install iTunes on your personal computer and if you have a Mac, make sure that iTunes is up to date.
+For OS Mojave and earlier, launch the app, select your Apple TV name from the list of devices, and click on restore from the options shown.
+If the Mac has OS Catalina or later versions, open the finder, click on your Apple TV from the roll, and select restore.
 Once the resetting process has been completed, plug your TV back into the power source.

 Join our newsletter 🎉Subscribe to our newsletter and never miss out on what's happening in the tech world.
 It's that simple.